CosmOS-Creators/docs/index.rst

 Welcome to CosmOS's pages!
 ==================================
 This website is our main knowledge base.
 It provides all necessary information about the project.
-You cab find here how to use the operating system with a lot of demo examples, how you can contribute to the project, what tools we use and all other essential information.
+You can find here how to use the operating system with a lot of demo examples, how you can contribute to the project, what tools we use and all other essential information.
 We highly suggest starting here to find everything from the basic overview to the deep technical details.